The Complete Guide to Freelance Pricing in 2026

 Geographic Considerations in Global Markets

-Platforms like jobbers enable freelancers to compete globally while retaining full control over their pricing discussions with clients, without platform commissions affecting their rates.
+Platforms like jobbers let freelancers compete globally while negotiating pricing directly with clients, without a platform commission eating into the agreed rate.

 The Psychology of Pricing: Setting Rates That Stick